 Allegations represent situations that might indicate a person may pose a risk of harm to children if they continue to work in regular or close contact with children in their present position, or in any capacity.

-This policy now refers to agency staff on site (including freelancing instructors) where they have:
+This policy now refers to agency staff on site (including freelancing instructors).